Gene E. Robinson, Director

 The Jackson Laboratory

-Edison Liu is the President and CEO of The Jackson Laboratory, an independent, nonprofit research institution that studies how to prevent, treat and cure human disease through genetics.
+Edison Liu is Professor, President Emeritus, and Honorary Fellow of The Jackson Laboratory, an independent, nonprofit research institution that studies how to prevent, treat and cure human disease through genetics.
 As the founding Executive Director of the Genome Institute of Singapore, he expanded the Institute’s staff from three to 270 in less than 10 years.
 Prior to that position, Liu was the scientific director of the National Cancer Institute's Division of Clinical Sciences.
 Liu is a Fellow of the American Academy of Arts and Sciences.